Resources for New and Expecting Student Parents

 Returning from a Leave of Absence

 Please contact your program in advance, to notify them of your intent to return.
 Resuming your studies is facilitated via the online application.
-Students who are not enrolled for one semester or more (excluding summer) will need to reapply for admission.
-There is no application fee if you are returning within five years of your last semester of enrollment.
+Students who are not enrolled for one semester or more (excluding summer) will need to reapply for admission and pay the application fee.
 Instructions for reapplication are available here.
 Please reapply at least 6 weeks in advance.
+Read the Graduate School readmission policy for more information.